odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/ladakh/_index.md

     item:
       - type: excursion
         url: >-
-          /destinations/india/states/ladakh/cities/leh/excursions/full-day-excursion-to-shey-thiksey-and-hemis/
+          /destinations/india/states/ladakh/cities/leh/excursions/full-day-excursion-to-shey-thikse-and-hemis/
+        title: Full day excursion to Shey, Thikse and Hemis monasteries
         content: >-
-          Shey is the oldest of the three monasteries near Leh, and is not in regular use.
+          Today you get to visit the three major Buddhist monasteries around Leh, starting with Shey.
+This is the oldest of the three monasteries near Leh, and is not in regular use.
 The monastery contains a two-storey-high statue of the Buddha seated in meditation.

-          Up ahead is the twelve-storey, 800-year-old Thiksey Gompa, a good place to witness religious ceremonies.
+          Up ahead is the twelve-storey, 800-year-old Thikse Gompa, a good place to witness religious ceremonies.
 It’s a magical moment when the monks say their prayers amidst mystical chanting, the ringing of bells, the clashing of cymbals, and the blowing of horns.

           The Hemis monastery is the biggest and wealthiest monastery in Ladakh.